jekyll/minima/docs/about.md

   /Users/mcurrin/repos/_static-sites/dev-cheatsheets/vendor/bundle/ruby/2.7.0/gems/jekyll-sass-converter-1.5.2/lib/jekyll/converters/scss.rb:123:in `rescue in convert'
 ```

 Maybe it is because there is a newer version of the SASS converter needed or things are loaded in the wrong order for the color to be picked up.
+Or the original `minima` theme was still installed locally and conflicting.